DreamLayer

 The index — your files, on your machine

-server/index.py walks the watched folders and splits text-like files (default extensions: txt, md, markdown, rst, text, log, csv, json, py, org, tex; configurable) into passages of at most 600 characters, skipping files over the size cap and any exclude-glob match.
+server/index.py walks the watched folders — which are now default-deny outside your home directory and the OS temp dir: a watched-folder path anywhere else is refused when added, on config load, and again at the walk itself — and splits text-like files (default extensions: txt, md, markdown, rst, text, log, csv, json, py, org, tex; configurable) into passages of at most 600 characters, skipping files over the size cap and any exclude-glob match.

 • Keyword retrieval (always available): stopword-filtered token overlap, top four passages; the hit count is the score.